SAP Composable Storefront: Pros, Cons, and When You Actually Need It

 Is the Composable Storefront free?

 Yes.
-It’s open-source under Apache 2.0.
-No additional licence cost beyond your Commerce Cloud subscription.
+Open-source under Apache 2.0.
+No extra licence cost beyond your Commerce Cloud subscription.

 Can I run Accelerator and Composable Storefront simultaneously?